 The longer you ignore your mobility limitations, the harder it will be to come back from that when you finally decide to give technique the attention it deserves.

 Unless you want to topple over, you should probably remember to breathe during lifting sessions.
 This mistake is common among beginners, Amanda says, and it often happens because they get so focused on the task at hand that they simply forget to breathe.

 But ya gotta breathe!
 Not only do you need to breathe to avoid feeling lightheaded or dizzy, but breathing also gives you a chance to re-establish core engagement at the beginning of each rep. For the major compound lifts, Amanda recommends this breathing pattern:

-During a squat, that would look like:
+During full-depth squats, that would look like: